wusai2333/trib/doc/lab1.md

 }
 ```

-Then add method functions to this new `client` type so that
+Then add method functions to this new `client` type so that it matches the
-it matches `trib.Storage` interface.
-For example, for the `Get()`
+`trib.Storage` interface.
+For example, for the `Get()` function:
-function:

 ```
 func (self *client) Get(key string, value *string) error {